Creating Knowledge and Control installed in the Hood Museum's Gutman Gallery. Photo by Brian Wagner.

 Creating Knowledge and Control features works that explore technology as a top-down, disciplinary tool that restructures space, time, and the relations among people and activities.
 Today, such tools are created and used not only by governments, but also by multinational corporations that leverage the potential of managed information systems and big data.
 As technology and information management evolves, questions arise regarding whether and how we should govern these tools of control and surveillance, and this installation explores these issues.

-A Space for Dialogue, founded with support from the Class of 1948, is made possible with generous endowments from the Class of 1967, Bonnie and Richard Reiss Jr. ‘66, and Pamela J. Joyner ’70.
+A Space for Dialogue: Fresh Perspectives on the Permanent Collection from Dartmouth’s Students, founded with support from the Class of 1948, is made possible with generous endowments from the Class of 1967, Bonnie and Richard Reiss Jr. ’66, and Pamela J. Joyner '79.